Proudly made in the

 The 1000 acre Parrot Cay is found east of Providenciales.
 The island boasts spectacular beaches and luxury low-density development.
 Unlike the neighbouring Pine Cay, Parrot Cay does not have an airstrip, so visitors are ferried to the island by boat.

 The island is home to the COMO Parrot Cay Resort, luxury villas managed by the resort, and private residences.
 The resort also features Shambhala Retreat, the famous full-service spa and well-being centre.
+Quite a few celebrities own homes or real estate on this tranquil cay.

 With an amazing and pristine marine environment, it’s no wonder that our archipelago has attracted some of the world’s top ocean athletes.